oriono24/zhongjun.github.io/_pages/about.md

 **Data Center Brain Lab, Alibaba Cloud Computing Co.
 Ltd.**
   - Supply Chain Demand Forecast:
-    - My team focused on supply chain demand forecast method to better optimize the stocking strategy of millions of cloud computing servers.
+    - My team focused on the supply chain demand forecast method to better optimize the stocking strategy of millions of cloud computing servers.
 Our latest method(till I resign) gains no less than 5% in MAPE compared to any published method(Prophet/Amazon Forecast/etc.).
-Our work leaded to more than $100 million cost saving per year(since I joined).
+Our work led to more than $100 million cost saving per year(since I joined).
   - Macroeconomic Knowledge Graph Establishment and Embedding:
     - By portraying the whole macroeconomics and our tens of millions of enterprise customers with data-driven methods on massive data(~TB) as domain knowledge, we optimized our all-scenario models significantly with knowledge graph embedding.
-Our significance included but not limited to:
+Our significance included but is not limited to:
       - customer churning prediction
       - commodity recommendation system

 **Joint Intelligent Computing Lab of USTC and Birmingham University, University of Science and Technology of China**
   - Stochastic Optimization on Submodular Subset Selection:
     - We tackled Submodularity Subset Selection under various constraints(NP-hard).
-Considering the traditional greedy solution with an approximation ratio of 1/e, we tried to find a better solution based on stocastic methods (from the perspective of probability and computing efficiency instead of a better approximation ratio)
+Considering the traditional greedy solution with an approximation ratio of 1/e, we tried to find a better solution based on stochastic methods (from the perspective of probability and computing efficiency instead of a better approximation ratio)
 <br>
 <br>

 ## POSTER/PRESENTATIONS
-1.INFORMS Annual Meeting 2019(Oct 2019), Seattle, "*Integrating Graph-based Structure and Time-series in Demand Forecasting*".
+1. INFORMS Annual Meeting 2019(Oct 2019), Seattle, "*Integrating Graph-based Structure and Time-series in Demand Forecasting*".
 <br>
 <br>

 ## RESEARCH INTERESTS
-Stocastic Optimization/Robust Control/Bayesian Inference/Statistical Inference
+Stochastic Optimization/Robust Control/Bayesian Inference/Statistical Inference